LITdevs-archive/VukkyBot/CONTRIBUTING.md

 `dcPermissions` is an array with all the Discord permissions the bot needs to run the command.

+⚠ `dcPermissions` is **deprecated** and will be removed in the future.
+Use `botPermissions` instead.

+`botPermissions` is an array with all the Discord permissions the bot needs to run the command.

+`userPermissions` is an array with all the Discord permissions the bot needs to run the command.

 `args` is a boolean, which if set to true means that the command requires arguments.

 `guildOnly` is a boolean, which if set to true means that the command can only be ran in guilds.